 - 1) City Council designation;

 - 2) City Council vetting and clearance;

-- 3) HHS Accelerator prequalification and/or DCLA approval;
+- 3) PASSport registration and/or DCLA approval;

-- 4) MOCS clearance;
+- 4) MOCS clearance:

 - 5) Executed contract with a City agency or grant with DCLA, and

 - 6) Registration by the Comptroller.

 Upon discretionary award approval, as part of the budget process, posting in Schedule C or a subsequent transparency resolution, Council Members are prohibited from controlling the expenditure of discretionary funds allocated to organizations.
 Council Members and their staff may not be involved in planning the details of how an organization will implement services or in procuring or paying the organization's vendors.
-Organizations should contact Charles Davis, the Council's Chief Compliance Officer at (212) 788-6894 or cdavis@council.nyc.gov if a Council Member or his/her staff instructs or makes recommendations on how or where to use discretionary funds.
+Organizations should contact Francesca Della Vecchia, Director of Compliance Investigations at fdellavecchia@council.nyc.gov or Pearl Moore, Chief Ethics and Compliance Counsel at PMoore@council.nyc.gov if a Council Member or his/her staff instructs or makes recommendations on how or where to use discretionary funds.